sigmacranesigma/great_sigma_enc/mlpqte_rsa/README.md

 ## Other Ways to use MLPQTE

-Use the GUI within mlpqte_gui.py with:
+Use the GUI within mlpqte_gui.py:
 ```
 python mlpqte_gui.py
 ```